Risotto alle Ortiche

 25g butter, hard from the fridge, diced

-2. Bring a sauce pan of salted water to the boil, rinse the nettles in the sink (wear rubber gloves or use tongs so you don’t get stung), get rid of any thick stems; when the water’s boiling put the nettles in the pan for a 30 seconds; drain in a colander and put them straight in the bowl of iced water.
+2. Bring a sauce pan (big enough to hold the nettles) of salted water to the boil.
+Rinse the nettles in the sink (wear rubber gloves or use tongs so you don’t get stung), cut away any thick stems; when the water’s boiling put the nettles in the pan for 30 seconds; drain in a colander and put them straight in the bowl of iced water.
 Swish about, remove and squeeze as much water out (there will be no sting).

 3. Pop through a food whizzer to make a purée, it doesn’t have to be too smooth; if you don't have one, chop finely.

-4. Melt the butter in a frying pan, add the onion or shallot and fry gently for a few minutes until translucent.
+4. Melt the 30g of butter in a frying pan, add the onion or shallot and fry gently for a few minutes until translucent.

-5. Add the rice and stir for a few minute, until it’s coated in butter.
+6. Add all the rice and stir for a few minutes, until it’s coated in butter.

-6. Add the wine, stir until it nearly disappears.
+7. Add all the wine, stir until it nearly disappears.
+The heat needs to be low to medium.

 Serve with a radicchio and blood orange salad, dressed with a balsamic vinaigrette.
 You'll have a meal of green, red, orange, purple: eating the rainbow!
 Sprinkle on some seeds or roasted nuts (for crunch and nutrients, protein if you've made it veggie).
 Enjoy with a glass of Italian white wine.
-My preference would be a Piedmontese Gavi, or my favourite, a more aromatic choice, Roero Arneis, if you can find it.
+My preference would be a Piedmontese Gavi, or my favourite and trickier to source, a more aromatic choice, Roero Arneis.
 Finish up with a tiramisù or a panna cotta with some roasted rhubarb.